tiagofribeiro/fullstack-challenge/README.md

 ## How to run
 1. Make sure you have [Docker](https://docs.docker.com/engine/install/) installed.
-2. Run `docker compose up` on a terminal in the root of the `services` folder.
+2. Run `docker compose up` on a terminal in the root of the `fullstack-challenge` folder.
 3. Check Docker Desktop > Containers or run `docker ps` to see if all containers are running.

 <br>